Andrea Alessi

 Andrea Alessi (Andrea Nikollë Aleksi, Andrija Aleši, c.
-1425 – 1504/05) was a Venetian architect and sculptor of Albanian descent, considered one of the most distinguished artists of Venetian Dalmatia and Croatia.
+1425 – 1504/05) was a Venetian architect and sculptor considered one of the most distinguished artists of Venetian Dalmatia.

 Life

-Andrea Alessi was born around 1425 in the city of Durazzo in Venetian Albania (modern day Durrës, Albania) and may have been of local Albanian origin rather than Italian.
+Andrea Alessi was born around 1425 in the city of Durazzo in the area ruled and influenced by Venetians (modern day Durrës, Albania).
+There are questions that he may be of Albanian, rather than Italian, birth.
 Other sources say he was of Italian origin.
 He moved to the city of Split in Dalmatia during the Republic of Venice, where he studied under sculptor Mark Troja.
 He lived most of his life and conducted much of his work in Dalmatia, working in Split, Šibenik, Zadar, Rab, Trogir, Ancona, and the Tremiti Islands.

 He died in Split in either 1504 or 1505 and was buried Durrës.